 There are two main points to remember when considering operating costs: the price of fuel and the efficiency of the unit.

-Although electricity is currently more expensive than gas, it’s more predictable and stable of a cost.
+Although electricity is currently more expensive than gas, its price is generally more predictable and stable.
 Electric water heaters are also considered more efficient because they can produce more hot water with less fuel.
+In fact, electric water heaters are the most energy-efficient water heaters available.

 Installing a tankless water heater correctly is important to ensure high performance and safety.
 Because a tankless water heater, gas or electric, is a costly investment we highly recommend seeking professional help to install it correctly and securely.

-Gas units can be far more intricate and complex to install, not to mention more expensive.
-This is because most require a venting system to provide the proper airflow and this can cause a complicated installation process.
+Natural gas units can be far more intricate and complex to install, not to mention more expensive.
+This is because most require a venting system to provide the proper airflow is required for a gas water heater, and this can cause a complicated installation process.

-Most home’s existing duct system for venting and gas lines are rarely compatible with gas tankless water heaters.
+Most home’s existing duct systems for venting and natural gas lines are rarely compatible with gas tankless water heaters.
 This sometimes requires home modifications that can become quite the added cost.

-Electric tankless heaters are much smaller components, often making for an easier and less costly installation.
+Tankless electric water heaters are much smaller units than most gas water heaters, allowing for an easier and less costly installation.
 They also don’t require a ventilation system since there is no gas combustion and are far less complex overall.

 Tankless water heaters measure their water use by how many gallons per minute (GPM) a system can produce.
 Generally speaking, the amount of GPM an average family would need is somewhere between 5 and 8 GPM, but this is all variant depending on your specific needs.

 Both gas and electric tankless water heaters should last for a full 20-year lifespan if maintained properly.
-Electric heaters can often time exceed their 20-years because their design and upkeep are so much simpler.
+An electric water heater will often last longer than 20 years because the design and upkeep are so much simpler.

 Gas units may have a more difficult time living out or exceeding their lifespan because they are much more intricate systems, requiring complicated maintenance.
 If not maintained properly, gas tankless water heaters will not run efficiently or last for their entire duration.